 - Pain with sex

 Pelvic organ prolapse is usually diagnosed during a physical exam from your gynecologist.

 - Pelvic floor exercises to strengthen muscles (Kegel exercises)

-- Pessary inserted into vagina to support the bladder
+- Pessary inserted into the vagina to support the bladder

 Pelvic Organ Prolapse FAQ